 - University of Strasbourg, France.

-- Implement innovative methods of learning and teaching for the European citizens of tomorrow (Freiburg);
+- Set up innovative learning and teaching methods for future European citizens;

-- Open the way to an interuniversity campus, using a student and staff-centered approach (Aristotle U-Thessaloniki);
+- Pave the way for an interuniversity campus through a student and staff centered approach;

-- Strengthen and connect regions through a European university: development within and between European regions (KIT);
+- Reinforce and connect the regions through a European universit;

 Adam-Mickiewicz University, Poznań - Poland